US deploys advanced anti-missile system in Israel

-The American and Israeli militaries say the U.S. has deployed a highly advanced anti-missile defense system in Israel for the first time.
+The U.S. has deployed a highly advanced missile defense system in Israel for the first time, the American and Israeli militaries announced Monday, reflecting their shared concerns about Iran's development of powerful missiles.

 Lt.
-Col. Jonathan Conricus, an Israeli army spokesman, told reporters that Thaad arrived in Israel Monday, and had only been deployed a few times elsewhere.
+Col. Jonathan Conricus, an Israeli army spokesman, told reporters that a THAAD battery, flown in from the U.S. and Europe, arrived Monday at an air force base in southern Israel.
+He said that the defense battery has only been installed a few times elsewhere in the world, and tested the U.S. ability to carry out accelerated deployment of such powerful and complex weapons.

-Israeli officials have repeatedly raised concerns about Iran's development of long-range missiles as well as the Hezbollah militant group's vast arsenal of rockets and missiles in Lebanon.
+Israel already has an advanced multi-layered missile defense system, capable of intercepting everything from advanced guided long-range missiles outside the atmosphere to short-range unguided rockets fired from neighboring Gaza.

 Sign Up and Save